What To Do if You are Injured at a Hotel

 What is the most common injury in hotels?

-Summit Holdings, in a study, pointed out the most common types of injuries in hotels as straining to the lower back and slips and falls involving multiple body parts.
+The most common types of injuries in hotels include straining of the lower back and slips and falls involving multiple body parts.

 Do hotels owe a duty of care to guests?